 Public input revealed that residents want more resources such as a tool lending library and multi-use paved and unpaved trails.
 Adding compost center. amenities in existing parks and any future park developments that encourage recreational During public engagement, community and fitness walking or rolling will increase the members expressed a desire to see more level of service across the parks and recreation community gardens and edible landscaping in system.
 Hendersonville should look for Hendersonville.
-Currently, located adjacent to opportunities to enhance and/or formalize trails Sullivan Park in the historic 7th Avenue District that provide recreational opportunities and of Hendersonville, community members are used frequently by community members and the City have partnered to secure funds when not in conflict with environmental through grants for the Brooklyn Community or wildlife management goals.
-Look for Garden. opportunities to add loop walks or nature trails to new and existing parks, both paved and ANTI-DISPLACEMENT unpaved.
+Currently, located adjacent to opportunities to enhance and/or formalize trails Sullivan Park in the historic 7th Avenue District that provide recreational opportunities and of Hendersonville, community members and are used frequently by community members the City partnered to secure funds through when not in conflict with environmental grants for the Brooklyn Community Garden. or wildlife management goals.
+Look for opportunities to add loop walks or nature trails ANTI-DISPLACEMENT to new and existing parks, both paved and unpaved.
+During the engagement process, the planning